unparalleled-js/docs-1/on-prem/agents.md

 # On-prem Agent
 The Workato on-prem agent provides a secure way for Workato to selectively access customer-authorized on-prem apps, databases, and folders without having to open ports in the corporate firewall.

-Users can communication securely with Workato by installing the agent within the protected server.
+Users can communicate securely with Workato by installing the agent within the protected server.

 The on-prem agent is used to create connections that are used by recipes to perform requests.
-These on-prem connections can be connected to one or more agents in an [on-prem group](/on-prem/groups.md).
+These on-prem connections can be connected to one or more agents in an [on-prem group](/on-prem/agents/groups.md).

 > **Adding multiple on-prem agents to an on-prem group allows you to achieve high availability with fault tolerance and load balancing capabilities.**